How can I help you?

 Create a new Blazor App in Visual Studio Code

-Create a Blazor Server App using Visual Studio Code via Microsoft templates or the Syncfusion® Blazor Extension.
-For detailed instructions, refer to this Blazor Server App Getting Started documentation.
+Create a Blazor Server App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to the Blazor Server App Getting Started documentation.

-Alternatively, create a server application using the following command in the integrated terminal (Ctrl+`).
+Alternatively, create a Server application by using the following command in the integrated terminal (Ctrl+`).

 dotnet new blazor -o BlazorApp -int Server

-Install the latest version of the .NET SDK.
-If the SDK is already installed, determine the version by running the following command in a command prompt (Windows), terminal (macOS), or shell (Linux).
+Install the latest version of .NET SDK.
+If the .NET SDK is already installed, determine the installed version by running the following command in a command prompt (Windows), terminal (macOS), or command shell (Linux).

 dotnet --versionCreate a Blazor Server App using .NET CLI

-Run the dotnet new command to create a new Blazor Server app in a command prompt (Windows), terminal (macOS), or shell (Linux).
+Run the following command to create a new Blazor Server App in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
+For detailed instructions, refer to the Blazor Server App Getting Started documentation.

 dotnet new blazor -o BlazorApp -int Server

-Syncfusion® Blazor components are available on nuget.org.
-See the NuGet packages page for the complete list of packages and component details.
+All Syncfusion Blazor packages are available on nuget.org.
+See the NuGet packages topic for details.

-Open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.DropDowns namespaces.
+After the packages are installed, open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.DropDowns namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.DropDownsRegister Syncfusion® Blazor Service
+@using Syncfusion.Blazor.DropDownsRegister Syncfusion® Blazor service

-Register the Syncfusion® Blazor service in the ~/Program.cs file of your Blazor Server app.
-Ensure the Syncfusion license is registered in application startup before using any Syncfusion components.
+Register the Syncfusion® Blazor service in the Program.cs file of your Blazor Server App.

 ....